AndreCandidoDev/ProjetctDjango/README.md

 # ProjetctDjango
 Django project that can be used to manage customers, stock and sales

-To use it first activate your virtualenv on pycharm or create one on terminal: python3 -m venv venv
+To use it follow the steps:

+1. first activate your virtualenv on pycharm or create one on terminal: **python3 -m venv venv** if you create do not forget to activate it: **source venv/bin/activate**

-After this use the command: pip install -r requirements-dev.txt to install all project dependencies
+2. After this use the command: **pip install -r requirements-dev.txt** to install all project dependencies

-Then use: python manage.py createsuperuser to use all the project features
+3. Then use: **python manage.py createsuperuser** to use all the project features

-To start the server use: python manage.py runserver
+4. To start the server use: **python manage.py runserver**